micro-os-plus/web-jekyll/pages/develop/modular-projects.md

 ### Interrupts

-In modern architectures, interrupt processing is usually a no-op, there is almost nothing to do, apart from providing a list of pointers to interrupt handlers.
+In modern architectures, the software requirements for interrupt processing are minimal, there is almost nothing to do, apart from providing a list of pointers to interrupt handlers.

-Although for RISC-V the architecture specs make interrupt processing significantly more complicated, the current µOS++ implementation tries to provide a similar user experience, by hidding all the implementation details.
-The application has nothing else to do than to define some fixed name functions and enable interrupts.
+Although for RISC-V the architecture specs make interrupt processing significantly more complicated, the current µOS++ implementation tries to provide a similar user experience, by hiding all the implementation details.
+The application has nothing else to do but define some fixed name functions and enable interrupts.

 For example, to handle the machine timer interrupt, the application code looks like this: